- Start up

 - Idle session information, e.g.: Idle waveform presentations, Workstation idle time, Process idle time

-- Action buttons: Close application, and Remove license.
+- Action buttons: Close the application, and Remove the license.

 Released licenses #

-List of licenses that had been released by administrative intervention
+List of licenses that had been released by the administrative intervention

 Report windows #